 People used to get their news from one source.
 Today it’s the Internet, cable, talk radio and the 24-hour news cycle that enables people to get news only from people they agree with rather than a broader, more objective source.
 The ideological bifurcation of news, regardless of its platform, impacts and confuses people’s political opinions.
 History cannot be understood in parts, but must be looked at comprehensively in any legitimate attempt to report objectivity and fairness.

 You plan to teach in retirement?

 Yes.
-Teach and write about the history of the Gay Rights Movement from Stonewall to today.
-On January 3rd 2013 I’m going to hire an agent and start looking for publishers.
+Teach and write about the history of the Gay Rights Movement.
 The LGBT movement, beginning with Stonewall in ’69, is coterminous with my first election to the Massachusetts legislature in ’72.
-I’ve been the beneficiary of the progress and, to some extent, an agent of it.
+I’ve been the beneficiary of the progress, and, to some extent, an agent of it.

 When did you become interested in Adam Clayton Powell?

-No. It’s had a de-polarizing effect.
+No. It’ll have a de-polarizing effect.
 People react much more negatively to abstract stereotypes.
 Reality defeats prejudice.

 Revolutionaries are known for their rebellion, aggression, and, yes, rudeness.
 And every fight has a front man.
 But let the first to waltz with his husband at the White House be remembered a Statesman: whose savvy of the political process and hard work combined to pass the torch of revolution to a kinder, gentler nation.